Trending

 Difference between percentage and percentile

 • A percentage is a ratio of two quantities measured out of 100.
-The term percent is derived from the Latin word "per centum," which means "by the hundred."
-Percentages often express how large or small one quantity is relative to another.
+The term percent is derived from the Latin word "per centum," which means “by the hundred.”

 • Percentile is a statistic that measures the value below a certain percentage of specific values.
 The percentile rank is a standard metric to report results from competitive exams such as college entrance tests.
-It can also be used to compare different groups of people, such as men and women or ethnic groups.

 For instance, if the 95th percentile score on a test is 80%, 95% of test takers score below 80%.

-Also Read: How to Convert CGPA to Percentage?
+Also Read: How to convert CGPA to percentage?

 How to calculate percentage increase?